 Altamaha paused at Pearl Harbor for two days and then sailed on to San Diego.
 She spent four days there before getting underway and setting course for Pearl Harbor.
 She departed Hawaiian waters on 8 September, made port calls at Emirau Island and Seeadler Harbor, and returned to San Diego, where she arrived on 6 October.
 The vessel next spent three weeks in local operations before getting underway on the 26th for another voyage west.

 While the carrier sustained considerable material damage, she suffered no personnel casualties and was able to resume her resupply operations on 19 December.
 Altamaha continued her operations with the replenishment group through early February 1945.
-During this time, she serviced 3d Fleet units in Philippine waters and made port calls at Guam, Manus, and Ulithi.
+During this time, she serviced 3d Fleet units in Philippine waters and made port calls at Guam, Manus, and Ulithi in the Carolines.
 On 15 February, the ship touched at Pearl Harbor.

 On 15 January 1946, Altamaha headed to Tacoma, Wash.
 Deactivation preparations were begun there, and the carrier was placed out of commission, in reserve, on 27 September 1946.
-The ship was redesignated CVHE-18 on 12 June 1955.
-Her name was struck from the Navy list on 1 March 1959, and the vessel was sold on 25 April 1961 to Eisenberg & Co., New York City, N.Y., and, later that year, was scrapped in Japan.
+The ship was reclassified to a helicopter escort aircraft carrier (CVHE-18) on 12 June 1955.
+Her name was stricken from the Navy List on 1 March 1959, and the vessel was sold on 25 April 1961 to Eisenberg & Co., New York City, N.Y., and, later that year, was scrapped in Japan.

 Altamaha won one battle star for her World War II service.